DETAILED ACTION

 Applying or using the judicial exception in some other meaningful way beyond generally linking the use of the judicial exception to a particular technological environment, such that the claim as a whole is more than a drafting effort designed to monopolize the exception - see MPEP 2106.05(e).

 In the instant case, the judicial exception is not integrated into a practical application, because none of the above criteria is met.
-The claims only recite the additional elements of one or more processors along with allocated memory, an artificial intelligence (AI) powered bot system including a user interface, an AI and Machine Learning Natural Language Processing (AIML NLP) service (including an entity extraction model), a parsing module including a post processing component and a response generation component, an automated pricing module, and an order management system to perform all the steps of the underlying process.
-A plain reading of Figures 1-5 and associated descriptions in at least paragraphs [0041] – [0061] reveals that the one or more processors along with allocated memory comprises general-purpose processors suitably programmed to execute the claimed steps.
-The artificial intelligence (AI) powered bot system including a user interface, an AI and Machine Learning Natural Language Processing (AIML NLP) service (including an entity extraction model) and the order management system are broadly interpreted to comprise generic computer components suitably programmed to perform their respective functions.
-The parsing module including a post processing component and a response generation component, and the automated pricing module are broadly interpreted to comprise generic software components suitably programmed to perform their respective functions.
+The claims only recite the additional elements of one or more processors along with allocated memory, an artificial intelligence (AI) powered bot system including a user interface, a platform-, language-, database-, and cloud-agnostic rapid pricing module, a communication link among the bot system, an AI and Machine Learning Natural Language Processing (AIML NLP) service (including an entity extraction model), a parsing module including a post processing component and a response generation component, a machine-readable canonical representation encoded in a configuration-driven schema including at least one of JSON, XML, or YAML, a virtualized cloud computing environment comprising one or more virtual machines or virtual servers managed by a hypervisor, an automated pricing module, and an order management system to perform all the steps.
+A plain reading of Figures 1-5 and associated descriptions in the Specification reveals that the one or more processors along with allocated memory comprises general-purpose processors suitably programmed to execute the claimed steps.
+The artificial intelligence (AI) powered bot system including a user interface, a platform-, language-, database-, and cloud-agnostic rapid pricing module, an AI and Machine Learning Natural Language Processing (AIML NLP) service (including an entity extraction model) and the order management system are broadly interpreted to comprise generic computer components suitably programmed to perform their respective functions.
+The machine-readable canonical representation encoded in a configuration-driven schema including at least one of JSON, XML, or YAML, the parsing module including a post processing component and a response generation component, and the automated pricing module are broadly interpreted to comprise generic software components suitably programmed to perform their respective functions.
+The virtualized cloud computing environment comprising one or more virtual machines or virtual servers managed by a hypervisor are broadly interpreted to comprise generic computer components suitably programmed to perform their respective functions.
 Hence, the additional elements in the claims are all generic components suitably programmed to perform their respective functions.
 The additional elements in all the steps are recited at a high-level of generality (i.e., as generic computer components performing generic computer functions) such that it amounts no more than mere instructions to apply the exception using generic computer components.
 Accordingly, these additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 Hence, the claims are directed to an abstract idea.

 Response to Applicants’ arguments regarding Step 2B: